 I have one more plan, for now, to take full advantage of where we are at the moment and squeeze every drop of enjoyment out of living in Port Douglas, to pretend we are travelers here in the tropics, which I suppose we are, in a way, and enjoy tropical living like the tourists do.
 I’m getting my tropical mojo back for our last few months in paradise.

-This post was written before we left to travel the world in 2012, today, in 2017, we have not once returned to our house in Port Douglas and have no plans to do so in the near future, a travelling life suits us well as does my new career as a travel blogger.
-Leaving was the best decision we ever made, a step into a way of life we never dreamed possible.
+This post was written before we left to travel the world in 2012, today, in 2017, we have not once returned to our house in Port Douglas and have no plans to do so in the near future.
+A travelling life suits us well as does my new career as a travel blogger.
+Leaving was the best decision we ever made, a first step into a way of life we never dreamed possible.
 We hope you enjoy Port Douglas, it’s a beautiful spot and we’ll be back soon for a short visit as holidaymakers but I doubt we’ll ever live there again.